MasaCMS/documentation/03_managing-masa/03_adding_site/index.md

     ![](/assets/03_managing-masa/03_adding_site/adding_site_1.png)

 2. Now a form is displayed; **"Site ID"** is the only mandatory field.
 The Site ID will be created as a directory in the Masa {context}.
-Best practice is to keep it simple and just create a siteID which isn't too long or complex.
+Best practice is to keep it simple and create a siteID which isn't too long or complex.

     ![](/assets/03_managing-masa/03_adding_site/adding_site_2.png)